 Because of historical and political reasons, Italian and Slovenian are being taught in most schools and kindergarten, but still many people grow up bilingual Italian-German or Slovenian-German.
 Some international companies welcome employees from all over the world, and an International School and an International Kindergarten exist, as well as a Carinthian International Club.

 The college that received my application mostly offer classes in German, although many courses run in English, too.
 By getting that job, I would be teaching Italian in the context of an international course, where foreign people may also have basic or poor skills in German and English.

 Still, being the university an Austrian one, I also needed a perfect level German, as well as to demonstrate my level of Italian, because being a native speaker doesn’t necessarily make you a good teacher!

-I didn’t know which language the job interview would be in, so, you may wonder, why not to ask?
+I am multilingual and I didn’t know which language the job interview would be in, so, you may wonder, why not to ask?

-You know, asking would just ruin the fun in such a situation 😉
+But you know, asking would just ruin the fun in such a situation 😉

 So, here are my 10 tips to get prepared for a job interview when you actually don’t know which language the job interview will be in (and just in case you were wondering, yes, I eventually got that university lecturer job! 😉 )